Steve Bartman incident: 2016 Cubs victory in World Series

 During the 2016 season, Bartman received renewed media attention as the Cubs progressed through the playoffs.
 On Saturday, October 22, 2016, the Cubs were again at home with a 3–2 lead in Game 6 of the NLCS, similar to the 2003 NLCS game.
 The Cubs ended up winning the National League Championship Series and ending the Curse of the Billy Goat.
+In a surprising turn of events, a foul ball in the final inning fell near the area Bartman had sat in, prompting shouts of "Don't touch it" from the crowd, though this foul ball fell well out of play.
 After winning the pennant, many Cubs fans petitioned for the team to allow Bartman to throw out a first pitch during the 2016 World Series.
 Nonetheless, Bartman's spokesman Frank Murtha told CNN that Bartman did not want to be in the spotlight, and that there is "probably a slim, none, and no chance" that Bartman would agree to throw out a first pitch.

 On November 2, 2016, the Chicago Cubs won the World Series for the first time since 1908.
 Through Murtha, Bartman congratulated the Cubs in their World Series championship.
-Murtha said, "[Bartman] was just overjoyed that the Cubs won, as all the Cubs fans are."
-Further, when calls were made for Bartman to be a part of the victory parade, or other similar ideas, "The one thing that Steve and I did talk about was if the Cubs were to win, he did not want to be a distraction to the accomplishments of the players and the organization."
+Murtha said "[Bartman] was just overjoyed that the Cubs won, as all the Cubs fans are."
+Further, when calls were made for Bartman to be a part of the victory parade, or other similar ideas "The one thing that Steve and I did talk about was if the Cubs were to win, he did not want to be a distraction to the accomplishments of the players and the organization."

 MLB.com and ESPN have both reported that Cubs owner Tom Ricketts had expressed interest in contacting Bartman for closure "at the right time".
 Later on, Cubs president Theo Epstein stated that Bartman is "welcome to come back" but at his own discretion and that he should be left alone.
-Bartman received a championship ring from Cubs owner Tom Ricketts and the Ricketts family as a special gift on July 31, 2017.
-The Cubs said in a statement, "We hope this provides closure on an unfortunate chapter of the story that has perpetuated throughout our quest to win a long-awaited World Series.
+Bartman received a championship ring from the Ricketts family as a special gift on July 31, 2017.
+The Cubs said in a statement "We hope this provides closure on an unfortunate chapter of the story that has perpetuated throughout our quest to win a long-awaited World Series.
 While no gesture can fully lift the public burden he has endured for more than a decade, we felt it was important Steve knows he has been and continues to be fully embraced by this organization.
 After all he has sacrificed, we are proud to recognize Steve Bartman with this gift today."